Notes on the Geography of The Eastern United States: Manhattan: Wall Street Goes Residential

 To its north, a grim exercise in mimicry, like a digital copy of a great singer's voice.
 The building, at 250 Broadway, was designed by Emery Roth and completed in 1962.
 Ironically, it is the home of the city's housing authority.

-Across the Hudson River, a tower by Cesar Pelli rises at 30 Hudson Street and houses Goldman Sachs.
+Across the Hudson River, a huge tower by Cesar Pelli rises at 30 Hudson Street and houses Goldman Sachs.
+No matter how high it rises, it still looks lost.
+New Jersey just isn't Manhattan.

 * Argentina * Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Guyana * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Micronesia (Pohnpei) * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * Peru * The Philippines * Poland * Portugal * Romania (Transylvania) * Senegal * Singapore * South Africa * South Korea * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uruguay * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *